h3x4d3c1m4l/TPMS4All/README.md

 Make sure to run the appropriate Flutter version (please see [the fvm config file](.fvm/fvm_config.json) for the version number) by installing it manually or using fvm.
 After code checkout, run `flutter pub get` then `flutter pub run build_runner build` for code generation.
 If all steps have succeeded you can simply run the project from your favoriete IDE on an emulator or physical device.

-If you're testing on a emulator,
+If you're testing on a emulator, you might want to uncomment the line in [`bluetooth_bloc.dart`](lib/blocs/bluetooth/bluetooth_bloc.dart) that creates an instance of `ReactiveBle` and uncomment the line that creates an instance of `FakeBle`.
+Be sure to not commit the change.
+Doing this will generate fake Bluetooth TPMS sensor data for testing, as the Android emulator currently does not support emulating Bluetooth devices.

 ## Code quality